-"Go see him," Queen murmured.
+"Go see him," said Queen, her voice low.
 "He's down the road at number 44.
-Come on, get up, wash your face and go."
+Come on, get up wash your face and go."
 "I'm not sure I should, now."
+Bride shook her head.

+She had counted on her looks for so long, how well it worked, she had not known its shallowness or her cowardice-the vital lesson Dearest taught and nailed to her spine.
 "What's the matter with you?"
 Queen sounded annoyed.
-"You come all this way and just turn around?"
-Then she started singing, imitating the voice of a twoyear old: "I don't know why there's no sun up in the sky.
+"You come all this way and just turn around and leave?"
+Then she started singing, imitating the voice of a baby: "I don't know why there's no sun up in the sky.
 I can't go on.
-Every thing I had is gone.
+Everything I had is gone.
 Stormy weather."
-"Damn!
-You're right!"
+"Damn!"
 Bride slapped the table.
-"This about me, not him.
+"You are absolutely right.
+This is about me, not him.
 Me!"
 "You?
 Get out!"
-Booker rose from his narrow bed and pointed at Bride who stood in the open door of his trailer.
-"Hell, no. I'm not leaving until you-" "I said out!
+Booker rose from his narrow bed and pointed at Bride standing in the door of his trailer.
+"Hell, no. I'm not leaving here until you..."
+"I said get out!
 Now!"
 Booker's eyes were both dead and alive with hatred.
 His uncast arm pointed toward the door.
-Bride took seven quick steps forward and slapped Booker's face as hard as she could.
+Bride ran nine quick steps forward and slapped Booker's face as hard as she could.
 He hit her back with just enough power to knock her down.
 Scrambling up she grabbed a Michelob bottle from a counter and broke it over his head.
-Booker dropped back on the bed motionless.
-Tightening her fist on the broken half of the bottle, Bride stared at the blood seeping into his left ear.
+Booker fell back on his bed motionless.
+Tightening her fist on the broken neck of the bottle, Bride stared at the blood seeping into his left ear.
 A few seconds later he regained consciousness, leaned on his elbow and with squinty, unfocussed eyes turned to look at her.
 "You walked out on me," she screamed.
 "Without a word!
 Nothing!
 Now I want that word.
 Whatever it is I want to hear it.
 Now!"
-Booker, wiping blood with his right hand, snarled, "I don't have to tell you nothing."
+Booker, wiping blood from the left side of his face with his right hand, snarled, "I don't have to tell you nothing."
 "Oh, yes you do."
 She raised the broken bottle.